 Your court covers child support and conservatorship issues related to your children until your children reach eighteen years of age or graduate high school, whichever of those occurs furthest into the future.

-If your child is disabled or has a handicap, the court may extend the time to make rulings on these subjects.
-If your child cannot support him or herself on their own, then it is a safe bet that your court will hang on to jurisdiction for as long as possible.
+If your child has a disability or handicap, the court may extend the duration for making rulings on these matters.
+If your child cannot support themselves independently, expect the court to maintain jurisdiction for as long as necessary.

 Child Custody Matters